mathewgomas-alfred/mathewgomas.io/user_manual/gamut_masks.rst

 Gamut masking is an approach to color formalized by James Gurney, based on the idea that any color scheme can be expressed as shapes cut out from the color wheel.

-It originates in the world of traditional painting,as a form of planning and premixing palettes.
+It originates in the world of traditional painting, as a form of planning and premixing palettes.
 However, it translates well into digital art, enabling you to explore and analyze color, plan color schemes and guide your color choices.

 How does it work?